Connect with your exact customers

 Share key insights across your organization

-We’re about to dig into the pros and cons for each approach, but before we do, it’s important to understand how the two strategies differ.
+We’re about to dig into the pros and cons of each approach, but before we do, it’s important to understand how the two strategies differ.

 With moderated usability testing, a real person will be there to help facilitate (i.e., moderate) the test.
 The moderator will work directly with the test participant, guiding them through the study and will be there to help guide and answer questions if the participant encounters any challenges while completing their tasks.
 What’s great about moderated studies is that they can be conducted either remotely or in-person.
 One of the major challenges with moderated testing, however, is that it can require a bit more planning upfront since you’ll need to coordinate schedules with participants.
 It usually requires a designated, quiet location, where you can interact with your participant, free of interruptions.